open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

     from secret, key_label and salt using HKDF algorithm
 1. Recipient decrypts FMK using KEK.
 1. Recipient derives CEK and HHK from FMK using HKDF algorithm
-1. Recipient calculates hmac and checks it against hmac in CDOC2 header
+1. Recipient calculates hmac and checks it against hmac in CDOC 2.0 header
 1. Recipient decrypts content using CEK

 ## Use cases for password-based encryption

 These use cases are useful when End-user wishes to protect confidential files by encrypting them with CEK generated from regular password.
-End-user may then store CDOC2 Container for longer period, without worrying that hardware security token may not be usable, or public key certificate might be revoked or expired.
-CDOC2 Container may be later decrypted by Sender itself or Recipient, who knows the shared password.
+End-user may then store CDOC 2.0 Container for longer period, without worrying that hardware security token may not be usable, or public key certificate might be revoked or expired.
+CDOC 2.0 Container may be later decrypted by Sender itself or Recipient, who knows the shared password.

 This group of UCs also include a special use case, when Recipient re-encrypts the content from received Container with a password.